ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `PUT /api/2.0/ai/threads/rename`

-Rename
+Rename a chat thread

-Renames a chat thread and bumps its last-edit date so the new title shows up in the sidebar.
+Replaces a thread&#39;s title with the one supplied and bumps its last-edit date.
+Both &#x60;threadId&#x60; and a title with at least one non-whitespace character are required - a blank title is rejected rather than silently stored, so a thread cannot end up nameless.
+The answer only confirms the write.
+To have the model produce a title instead of supplying one, use &#x60;POST api/2.0/ai/threads/regenerate-title&#x60;.

 #### Parameters